ahmedhammad97/Quran-Diff-Checker/README.md

 ## Disclaimer

-This experiment is depending on many variable factors that might not be producing precise results.
-It was not intended to count exactly every difference, but rather get a rough estimation on how these recitations (qira'at) differ from each other.
+This experiment is depending on many variable factors that can cause the results to be less accurate than intended.
+The experiment's goal is not to count exactly the number of differences, but rather to get a rough estimation on how these recitations (qira'at) differ from each other.

 Other studies that was done using different methodologies (eg. not counting differences that does not change the meaning, assuming some similarities between some *harakat*) produced completely different results.
 Thus, the produced results should be always accompanied with the context of the method it was produced through.